Professional Translation Practice - LAN00118M

 Assessment 1: You will receive formative feedback from your language-specific tutor.

-Assessment 2: You will receive formative and summative feedback from either WIPO terminologists or language-specific tutors and the course unit convenor (for the reflective report).
+Assessment 2: You will receive formative and summative feedback from WIPO terminologists and the course unit convenor, who will assess your reflective report.

-Assessment 3: You will receive formative and summative feedback from both your language-specific tutor (for the translation component of the assessment) and the course unit convenor (for the critical analysis).
+Assessment 3: You will receive formative and summative feedback from both your language-specific tutor (for the translation component of the assessment) and the course unit convenor (for the commentary).

 Indicative reading